 Giving up the Rendezvous was no small thing for us.
 Canon Beach, Oregon, Seattle, Vancouver, Everywhere Alberta.
 Coeur d'alene, Idaho.
 Oh.
 Yeah.
 Coeur d'alene.
 Don't get me started on that short cut.

-Do you have a beloved old vehicle that needs to go to car heaven?
+Do you have a beloved old vehicle that needs to go?
 Give us a call!

 "Buick Rendezvous, 2009.
 Broken down on Northbound Metis trail.
 Parked on the shoulder."
 Had you told us 50,000 kms ago that our trusty Buick would get us all the way to March of 2019 we would not have believed you for a second!
 We knew this was the final service call we'd make for this faithful SUV, and it came with a flood of memories.